San Diego Child Support Lawyer

 A divorce affects family members in many ways.
 During or after a divorce, complex legal issues could develop, especially involving children.
 Child support is one of those issues people fight over during a divorce.
 Child support refers to the payments one parent pays to the other after a divorce each month to help cover the costs of raising their children.
 Every divorce is unique, but it is typically the parent with custody of the children who receives child support payments.

 The law assumes that the parent with child custody has more need and reason to spend money on the child, and therefore needs financial support.
 The parent without custody has less parenting time, but can help by providing financial support.
 It's in your best interest to negotiate a child support agreement with an experienced San Diego family law attorney on your side.
-Make sure that you are being fairly treated and that your rights are protected, contact The Law Offices of Thomas M. Huguenot at (858) 458-9500 to discuss your options.
+Make sure that you are being fairly treated and that your rights are protected, contact Huguenor Mattis, A.P.C. at (858) 458-9500 to discuss your options.

 When is Child Support Owed in San Diego?

 It's crucial to understand that child support is not a permanent arrangement.
 Once the child turns 18, you no longer have to pay child support.
 However, support may continue until the child reaches the age of 19 if your child is still in high school and living with the custodial parent.
 Parents can even agree to keep the support going for even longer if the child still lives with the custodial parent and needs help or if the child is unable to support themselves because of a disability.
 Child support can be shorter if your child joins the military, gets married or becomes self-supporting.

 How Child Support is Calculated in San Diego?